SiriDB/siridb-server/help/help_alter_database.md

 set timezone
 ------------
 Change the timezone for the database.
 When using a date/time in a query SiriDB needs to convert the given date to a timestamp.
-Default **Local** is used which means SiriDB is naive about the time zone and acts as if it's a local time.
+Default **NAIVE** is used which means SiriDB is naive about the time zone and acts as if it's a local time.

 >**Warning**